 Making up one of the nine official regions of England, the North East is known for its thriving culture, rich and historic heritage, and stunning landscapes.
 The region has much to offer.
-However, given its prominent nightlife, concerns for how safe the region is begin to pop up.
+However, given its prominent nightlife, concerns about how safe the region is begin to pop up.

 Table of Contents